UMBC High Performance Computing Facility

 results as well as to search for funding to sustain the facility.

-The HPCF Governance Committee approved this usage policy and
+The HPCF Governance Committee approved these usage rules and

-the associated implementation in scheduling policy in Spring 2011.
+the associated implementation in the scheduling rules in Spring 2011.

-It is subject to perioric review and future changes.
+It is subject to periodic review and future changes.